 Keep areas around the garden clean and free of plant debris and weeds to reduce overwintering sites.
 Late planting of corn may help reduce flea beetle damage.

-Corn earworm (Helicoverpa zea) is the most common of the sweet corn insects, being found in all areas of South Carolina.
+Corn earworm (Helicoverpa zea) is the most common sweet corn insect, being found in all areas of South Carolina.
 Infestations are generally uniform throughout the state.
 In untreated plots, up to 90 percent of the ears can be expected to show feeding signs.
 Eggs are laid on the leaves when the plants are small.
-The caterpillars go down into the whorl to feed, and by the time this injury is first seen, most of the damage has been done and the worms are covered by a plug of frass (a sawdust-like waste) which protects them from parasites and insecticides.
+The caterpillars go down into the whorl to feed, and by the time this injury is first seen, most of the damage has been done, and the worms are covered by a plug of frass (a sawdust-like waste), which protects them from parasites and insecticides.
 Injury to the foliage occurs before tasseling.
 The corn leaves are ragged when they grow out, but this damage usually does not seriously affect the crop.
 Late-planted corn is likely to be severely damaged, for the egg-laying adults become more numerous as the season progresses.

 The new generation of moths lays eggs on fresh corn silk as it appears.
-Usually several eggs are laid on the silk of each ear, but only one worm reaches maturity due to natural enemies and cannibalism.
+Usually, several eggs are laid on the silk of each ear, but only one worm reaches maturity due to natural enemies and cannibalism.
 Ears having tight husks extending well beyond the tip of the ear are least injured since feeding may be completed in the silk channel.
 Larvae cut a small hole at the side of the ear, through which they emerge.
 They drop to the ground and enter the soil to transform to pupae (the nonfeeding stage where the larva changes to an adult).

 All of the damage caused by corn earworms is not direct.
 The indirect damage occurs when other insects and disease organisms use the earworm holes as entrance sites.
 The resulting damage often exceeds that caused by the earworm.

 To control this pest, plant corn as early as possible and apply mineral oil on corn silks five to six days after silk emergence.
-Mixing a Bacillus thuringiensis (B.t.) product with mineral oil can improve control of earworms.
-With liquid B.t. products, use a ratio of 1 part B.t.to 20 parts oil.
+Mixing a Bacillus thuringiensis (B.t.) product with mineral oil can improve the control of earworms.
+With liquid B.t. products, use a ratio of 1 part B.t. to 20 parts oil.
 One application of ¼ teaspoon or five drops of the oil mixture should be applied to the silk at the tip of the ear.
 Alternatively, insecticides may be used for control.
 Thoroughly wet the silks with insecticide, and repeat until ears are harvested.
 Select tight-husked corn varieties, as this trait inhibits corn earworm movement into the ear.
-Varieties that show resistance to damage are Country Gentleman, Stay Gold, Victory Golden, Silver Cross Bantam, Golden Security and Silvergent.
+Varieties that show resistance to damage are Country Gentleman, Stay Gold, Victory Golden, Silver Cross Bantam, Golden Security, and Silvergent.

 This insect is present during most years, but occasionally the fall armyworm (Spodoptera frugiperda) is extremely numerous.
-The larva feeds on corn foliage, stalks and ears, entering the base of the ears, feeding along the sides of the ears and even tunneling into the cob.
+The larva feeds on corn foliage, stalks, and ears, entering the base of the ears, feeding along the sides of the ears, and even tunneling into the cob.
 It usually emerges near the base of the ears, leaving round holes 3/16 inch (4.8 mm) in diameter in the shucks.

 This insect, unable to overwinter in South Carolina, must fly here from much farther south.
 When moths emerge from the ground, they fly a considerable distance before laying eggs.
 Gardens covered with grass are chosen, and the larvae consume great quantities of food.
 If the appetite of the worms is still unsatisfied when all grass has been eaten, they start to eat the crop.
 After the crop is consumed, they mass together and crawl or “march” in search of other crops.
-When mature, they enter the soil to become pupae, seeming to suddenly disappear.
+When mature, they enter the soil to become pupae, seeming to disappear suddenly.
 The moths emerge about two weeks later and fly off to plague another section of the country.

 Since South Carolina sweet corn is usually mature by the time this pest arrives in great numbers, it is not injured.
 However, if corn is planted late or the insects come early, they catch the corn at or just before the milk stage and cause severe damage.
 The leaves may be stripped from the stalk and the ears so thoroughly damaged that no corn is harvested.
 Cold, wet weather in the spring favors insect development and suppresses its natural enemies.
-Furthermore, gardens are usually grassier in cold, wet years and thus attract the moths for egg laying.
+Furthermore, gardens are usually grassier in cold, wet years and thus attract the moths for egg-laying.

-The adult fall armyworm is a moth about 1½ inches (3.8 cm) across the wings.
-The forewings are dull, mottled, brownish gray, while the hind wings are pinkish white edged with a smoky-brown line.
+The adult fall armyworm is a moth about 1½-inches (3.8 cm) across the wings.
+The forewings are dull, mottled, brownish-gray, while the hind wings are pinkish white-edged with a smoky-brown line.
 The dark-eyed larva is about 1½-inches (3.8 cm) long when mature.
-It is variable in color from light brown to nearly black and has several narrow lines down the back and sides.
+It is variable in color, from light brown to nearly black, and has several narrow lines down the back and sides.
 It feeds during the daytime, in contrast to larvae of related species which leave the plant to hide, coming back to feed at night.